shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-### Logical Properties Cheatsheet
+### Logical Properties Cheat Sheet
-When in doubt, use the below cheatsheet to see what's the logical equivalent of a directional CSS property.
-Please note that the properties included are limited to what useful for LRT/RTL.
+When in doubt about the logical equivalent of a directional CSS property, use the cheat sheet below.
+Please note that the properties included are limited to what is useful for LRT and RTL.
 I made it based on a great [article](https://adrianroselli.com/2019/11/css-logical-properties.html) by Adrian Roselli.

 <p class="codepen" data-height="674" data-theme-id="dark" data-default-tab="result" data-user="shadeed" data-slug-hash="2981e62691e67452d9f282a5351d7c79" style="height: 674px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="CSS Logical Properties">
   <span>See the Pen <a href="https://codepen.io/shadeed/pen/2981e62691e67452d9f282a5351d7c79">